bauxiteDYS/SM-Dys-Alarm-Comp/README.md

 # SM-Dys-Alarm-Fix
-Sourcemod plugins for Dystopia that modifies Cyber Alarm behaviour, mostly intended for comp.
+Sourcemod plugin for Dystopia that modifies Cyber Alarm behaviour, mostly intended for comp.

 # Default Cyber Alarm behaviour:
 1) Decker from a team places Cyber Alarm on ICE